Food desert: Causes

 Food deserts have primarily been studied in Western countries due to limitations around applying the retail access definition to different communities with varying cultures, food sourcing strategies, and environments around the world.

-A 2009 USDA study observed that low access to supermarkets in the U.S. are affected by various characteristics of neighborhoods and the geography of a community.
+A 2009 USDA study observed that low access to supermarkets in the U.S. is affected by various characteristics of neighborhoods and the geography of a community.
 The study cited income gaps, segregation by race, socioeconomic status, transport availability and infrastructure, rurality, segregation by income, and percentages of vacant homes in a community as variable factors that determined the degree of communities' access to supermarkets.

-Demographic changes, redlining
+Demographic changes and redlining

-A theory behind the formation of food deserts in the US is the shift in inner-city demographics in the 1970s-1980s.
-During this time period, many higher-income households moved from urban to suburban areas, lowering the median income in inner-city areas and causing supermarkets to close in these regions as a result.
-In three of the biggest inner-city areas in the U.S., over half of the supermarkets were reported to have closed due to this shift in demographics.
+In the United States redlining is seen as a discriminatory pattern that disproportionately impacts low-income African Americans and people of color.
+Redlining began in the 1930s when the Home Owner Loan Corporation (HOLC) developed a grading system that showed the security levels of neighborhoods through maps, causing racial segregation in neighborhoods, which has continued to impact communities of color.
+This pattern of racial segregation is associated with present day food deserts where BIPOC often experience a limited access of affordable and nutritious food.
+Historical redlining is associated with present day food deserts, as formerly redlined neighborhoods lack access to affordable and nutritious food.

 Supermarket redlining has been proposed as a cause of lower access to supermarkets that is characteristic of some scholarly definitions of food deserts.
 The concept describes how large chain supermarkets tend to relocate out of or refrain from opening stores in inner-city areas or impoverished neighborhoods due to perceived urban and economic obstacles, decreasing certain communities' access to supermarkets.
+With the gentrification of lower-income and lower-resourced areas, one study found that the gentrification of urban areas was still associated with a lack of food access.
+As such, the lower-resourced residents of these areas struggle to have consistent healthy food access, as grocery stores do not open in these gentrified areas at the same rate they are being gentrified, adding an additional problem to the community while simultaneously not addressing the food insecurity that already exists in lower-resourced urban areas.
 Businesses' perceived urban obstacles include decreased demand compared to suburban neighborhoods, higher land, wage, and utility costs, and increased crime in urban areas.
 Economic factors such as supply and demand that businesses take into consideration are affected by a complex web of interconnected factors (e.g. demand for fresh produce is affected by people's socioeconomic status and cultural upbringing).

 As several studies have shown the discrepancies in the number of supermarkets in predominately black neighborhoods compared to predominately white neighborhoods, the characteristics of a neighborhood population are suggested to be motivations behind some business' reluctance to open in certain neighborhoods.
 The decreased availability of supermarkets in certain communities increases the distance people have to travel to get food, further limiting food access for people without access to reliable transportation.